 We have stopped the regular imports of Gene Expression Omnibus (GEO) data into ArrayExpress.
 We will keep using data from GEO to build our added value database Expression Atlas, and the reprocessed and additionally annotated data for selected datasets will be available from there.

 Some of the experiments and platforms in ArrayExpress have been imported from the Gene Expression Omnibus (GEO) at the NCBI.

-Clicking on the GEO secondary accession number will take you to the original entry in GEO.
-Note that the GEO and ArrayExpress databases are not synchronized - if annotation and/or data files are updated in GEO this will not necessary be reflected in the corresponding ArrayExpress entry.
+Please note that the GEO and ArrayExpress databases are not synchronized - if annotation and/or data files are updated in GEO this will not necessary be reflected in the corresponding ArrayExpress entry immediately.
 We are currently working with GEO to develop a synchronization process.